-- an overview of the knowledge that must be obtained to be determined competence - a list of social work values related to the identified competency - what practice behavior and skills are needed (if in Field) - how the course instructor's concern will be addressed, including activities to be completed for learning and developing competence - a reflection assignment focused on what the student has learned through the remediation process
+- an overview of the knowledge that must be obtained to be considered competent - a list of social work values related to the identified competency - what practice behavior and skills are needed (if in Field) - how the course instructor's concern will be addressed, including activities to be completed for learning and developing competence - a reflection assignment focused on what the student has learned through the remediation process

 If, after completing the remediation plan, the faculty advisor and/or instructor does not feel competence has been achieved, the student may appeal to the School Director.
 All remediation plans must be completed by the end of the program.
+See section 22 below.